nuclearis-labs/nudee/README.md

 ## Contributing

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License

-MIT © 2019 Sebastian Martinez
+All rights reserved © 2020 NRS S.A.